futel/lambda-websocket-experimenter/doc/ssl.md

 Certificates must be renewed before they expire.

-The certificate creation method might set up automatic renewal using systemd?
-Notice the renewal warning email, check, and be prepared to manually renew at the end of the certificate's life.
-This deployment process doesn't outline requirements to make automatic renewal reliable, eg it is probably running on a laptop, and we need to reimport to aws after renewal?
+This should have been set up by the certificate creation method using systemd, but hasn't been tested, so be prepared to manually renew at the end of the certificate's life.
+This deployment process doesn't include requirements to make automatic renewal reliable, it is probably running on a laptop, and we need to reimport to aws after renewal?

-sudo certbot renew --cert-name dialplans.phu73l.net --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini
+sudo certbot renew --cert-name experimenter.phu73l.net --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini

-- add expiration to calendar, "sudo certbot certificates" to show the date
+- add a weeklong event for expiration to calendar, "sudo certbot certificates" to show the date
-- sudo cat /etc/letsencrypt/live/phu73l.net/cert.pem /etc/letsencrypt/live/phu73l.net/chain.pem /etc/letsencrypt/live/phu73l.net/fullchain.pem >/tmp/all.pem
+- sudo cat /etc/letsencrypt/live/experimenter.phu73l.net/cert.pem /etc/letsencrypt/live/experimenter.phu73l.net/chain.pem /etc/letsencrypt/live/experimenter.phu73l.net/fullchain.pem >/tmp/all.pem
 - Reimport the certificate as in Import or reimport and deploy certificate

 ---